jcalopes/events-platform/README.md

 # ticketSystem
-MEAN Stack Application -Web tickets application
+MEAN Stack Application - Application to manage events and sales tickets using MEAN Stack.

 How to use: